The Graduate Student Experience™

 The Risk and the Resistance – Dismantling the Toxicity in the STEM Ecosystem

-Presenter: Dr. Ebony McGee, Professor of Innovation and Inclusion in the STEM Ecosystem in the School of Education and the Department of Mental Health under the School of Public Health, Johns Hopkins University
+Presenter: Dr. Ebony McGee, Professor of Innovation and Inclusion in the STEM Ecosystem at Johns Hopkins University’s School of Education, Department of Mental Health, Johns Hopkins University

 This presentation delves into the intricate landscape of the STEM ecosystem, scrutinizing the prevailing risks associated with its current state and demographics.
 A thorough exploration of empirical findings will shed light on racialized stress and fatigue especially in Black communities.
 We will delve further into the role of advancing technologies such as artificial intelligence, and their implications, amplifying both the opportunities and the problems in the landscape.
 An analytical retrospective into the history of STEM will elucidate how we arrived at this juncture.
 The factors influencing the role of STEM institutions and companies in potentially perpetuating or mitigating these issues will also be identified.